About

 Me; So what's this weird arse Bob all about?

-Self: Well it's a bit of a bitch really in that it affects numerous body parts/systems.
+Self: Well it's a bit of a arse really in that it affects numerous body parts/systems.
 There's a part of the body called the autonomic system (ANS), which is essentially the body's autopilot.
 It manages all the processes we don't consciously control eg blood pressure, heart rate, body temperature, digestion, to name but a few.
 When it decides not to work, or work intermittently, anymore you get Bob.
 For some it is only mild, for others severe.
-I'm one of those anal retentive, perfectionist types so I went all out and got me the severe type.
+I'm one of those anal retentive, perfectionist types so I went all out and got me some of the severer type.
 None of this half assessed mild stuff for me.
 No way, no how.
 Now whilst my tightly puckered sphincter of a personality helped me career wise, it is not so helpful on the Bob front.
 There is no cure, no known cause in the majority of cases, all you can do is manage the symptoms with medication, diet, and lifestyle modifications.
 If you're lucky like me it gets to progress.
 Woo Hoo, way to go anal girl!
 (If you want to know more here's a tad more serious and scientific explanation).

 Me: Bummer dude.
 What type of Bob do you have?